robert-will-brown/cv/README.md

 </p>

-This is my CV which I write in LaTeX and generate PDF via an automated Github Action.
+My CV.
+The source is written in LaTeX and an automated Github Action generates a PDF which is uploaded to a public S3 bucket.
 Why?
 It looked fun and it's turned out to be a quick low friction method of keeping it updated.
 Plus, as its all automated I can do "clever" stuff like ensuring the thumbnail above always shows the latest version.

 # How It Works
 If the TEX file `rb-cv.tex` is updated and pushed to the `main` branch, a github action is triggered.
 This action: